Filter By:

 Intensive home visiting services provided by a professional trained to support families with children ages birth to 2 years using the Partners for a Healthy Baby (PHB) curriculum.

-Incredible Years Preschool Basic Parenting Program (IY Preschool Basic) is a parent education program promoting positive parenting strategies to promote children’s academic, social, and emotional skills and reduce conduct problems in children ages 3-6 years.
-IY Preschool Basic also reduces parents’ symptoms of depression, stress, and anger.
+Incredible Years (IY) Preschool Parenting Program (Basic) is a parent education program promoting positive parenting strategies to promote children’s academic, social, and emotional skills and reduce conduct problems in children ages 3-6 years.
+Preschool Basic also reduces parents’ symptoms of depression, stress, and anger.

-Prevention program to strengthen teacher classroom management strategies, and promote children’s prosocial behavior and school readiness (reading skills)
+Incredible Years (IY) Teacher Classroom Management (TCM) is a prevention program designed to strengthen teacher classroom management strategies and promote children’s prosocial behaviors and school readiness (reading skills).

 Integrated Play Groups® (IPG) is a program used to guide autistic children and their neurotypical peers in mutually engaging experiences designed to foster socialization, play, and imagination in natural and inclusive settings.